mauricelambert/WebScripts/docs/Script_Configuration.md

 ### Examples

-All administraters (group ID: `1000`), the users with ID 5 and 7, all groups with ID greater than 1050 need to acces this script:
+All administrators (group ID: `1000`), the users with ID 5 and 7, all groups with ID greater or equal than 1050 need to acces this script:

 ```json
 {
     "access_groups": [1000],